-In addition to making your pins visually appealing, focus on including descriptions that are well-written and easy-to-read.
+In addition to making your pins visually appealing, focus on including well-written and easy-to-read descriptions.
 Incorporate related keywords that best describe the product or service shown in the image.

-Try to include relevant keywords in the username and the bio for better SEO.
+Try to include relevant keywords in the username and bio for better SEO.

-More importantly, link your pins to your website so that users can easily have access to your other products.
+More importantly, link your pins to your website so users can easily access your other products.
 You can also connect them to your profiles on other social media sites to build active backlinks for your website.

-When a user searches for something, Pinterest gathers up the most suitable results, just like Google.
+When a user searches for something, Pinterest gathers the most relevant results, just like Google.
 For that, Pinterest considers several parameters.

 Pinterest is an excellent platform for start-ups and budding entrepreneurs.

-Stats have proven that 97% of searches on Pinterest are unbranded, which means that its users are open to products and services from new businesses.
+Stats have proven that 97% of searches on Pinterest are unbranded, meaning its users are open to products and services from new businesses.

-Also, 6 out of 10 millennials are on the lookout for new products on Pinterest.
+Also, 6 of 10 millennials are looking for new products on Pinterest.

 So, isn’t that good enough for you to use Pinterest for business?

-And, it gives you a competitive edge and the perfect opportunity to get the word out there about your venture.
+And it gives you a competitive edge and the perfect opportunity to get the word out about your venture.

 However, this won’t be possible unless you engage with other Pinners on the platform.

-Reach out to people who are interested in the category of products/services that you provide and create strong interactions with them.
+Reach out to people interested in the category of products/services you provide and create strong interactions with them.

 Motivate them to share your products and return the favor by sharing their pins to build good relationships.